milo2012/odat/README.md

 Installation (optional, for development version)
 ====

-This part describes how to install instantclient, CX_Oracle and some others python libraries on __Ubuntu__ in order to have the ODAT development version.
+This part describes how to install instantclient, oracledb and some others python libraries on __Ubuntu__ in order to have the ODAT development version.
 Don't forget that an ODAT standalone version exists at [https://github.com/quentinhardy/odat/releases/](https://github.com/quentinhardy/odat/releases/): __It is not required to install something for use the standalone version__

 * Clone the repository to get the ODAT source code: